 Three measurements for thickness shall be made in the constricted portion of each specimen.
 The minimum value obtained shall be used as the thickness of the specimen in calculating the tensile strength.
 Two benchmarks 1 in.
 (25 mm) apart shall be stamped centrally on the constricted portion of each specimen.
 A tensile test machine shall be used to pull the dumbbell specimens to the point of rupture.
 The average tensile strength and elongation of the three specimens shall be considered the tensile strength and ultimate elongation of the rubber lining or cover.
-If a dumbbell test specimen breaks outside the benchmarks, or if the result of either tensile strength or elongation based on the average of three specimens is not acceptable, another set of three specimens that break in the curved portion just outside the benchmarks may be accepted if within the minimum requirements.
+If a dumbbell test specimen breaks outside the benchmarks, or if the result of either tensile strength or elongation based on the average of three specimens is not acceptable, another set of three specimens shall be tested, and the results from this set shall be considered final.
+Results of tests of specimens that break in the curved portion just outside the benchmarks may be accepted if within the minimum requirements.